Rabbi: Jeffrey T. Segelman

 Administrative Assistant: Rosie Aronin

 Rosie Aronin joined the WJC administrative support staff in 2012.
 She has worked in the Jewish community for close to 25 years, including 17 years at a synagogue in Northern Westchester, and as a Hebrew School teacher in Washington, D.C.
-She holds an undergraduate degree from Sarah Lawrence College, and has studied Jewish Education at the graduate level.
+She holds an undergraduate degree from Sarah Lawrence College and has studied Jewish Education at the graduate level.
 Rosie continues to pursue Jewish learning in informal settings.
-Rosie and her husband Simon live in White Plains, and have three grown children.
+Rosie and her husband Simon live in White Plains and have three grown children.

-Religious School Secretary: Kim Lewis
+Main Office Secretary: Kim Lewis

-Early Childhood Secretary: Doris Vargas
+Early Childhood Secretary: Sandy Fenton

 Bookkeeper: Millie Briceno